IndiaLast Updated: November 2013

 - The NOC from CARA;

-- Visa Fee of $230 which can be paid in cash or with a U.S. credit card;
+- Visa Fee of $230 which can be paid in cash (Indian Rupees or U.S. Dollars).
+Payments cannot be made using a credit card;

 - Medical examination report of the child.
 The medical examination needs to be done by an approved panel physician.
 A list of approved panel physicians can be found on New Delhi U.S. Embassy website.
 Read more about the Medical Examination.